Skip to content

 Trade, market and official controls

-Import and export rules (including trade policies, agreements, taxes, TNT and SPS, etc.) of all food and feed articles, live animals, seeds and plants and the official controls and inspections from local authorities for their enforcement.
+Import and export rules (trade policies, agreements, taxes, TNT and SPS, etc.) for all food and feed articles, live animals, seeds and plants, and official controls and inspections from local authorities.
+Also includes market intelligence reports, distant selling, and trade statistics

 Methods and Manufacturing